 This Agreement for Voluntary Front Doors is utilized by agencies that wish to provide front door services voluntarily.
 The agency must complete the document, and then must bring it to both CoC executive boards for approval before offering front door assessment services.
 It is available in a Word Document format so that agencies may change the agency name, address, and explain the services they wish to provide.

 All Rapid ReHousing (RRH) must use this Rent Calculation Worksheet in order to standard assistance throughout the CoC.

 For more information about Coordinated Entry, its goals, and its effectiveness in quickly moving people into housing, please visit HUD's website.

 Housing Referral Release

 During assessment for placement onto the prioritization list, clients have the right to choose whether to participate in the coordinated entry system, and whether or not their name may be used during the weekly housing matching meeting.
 The Coordinated Entry System Housing Referral Release and Consent to Disclose Information is utilized to gather the client’s consent to participate.
-This form will be uploaded here when available.
 It will note that clients have the right to review the list of agencies who participate in coordinated entry, and you can download that list here.
 Please remember that the list may change, and an updated list will be maintained on this webpage.
 Providers utilizing ServicePoint also need to document the client’s answer within ServicePoint so that the client’s desired level of disclosure is followed during the weekly housing matching meeting.